-The evaluator ensures that the operational guidance describes how the TOE obtains vendor updates to the TOE; the processing associated with verifying the digital signature of the updates (as defined in FCS\COP.1(a)); and the actions that take place for successful and unsuccessful cases.
+The evaluator ensures that the Operational Guidance describes how the vendor provides updates for the TOE; the processing associated with verifying the digital signature of the updates (as defined in FCS_COP.1(a)); and the actions that take place for successful and unsuccessful cases.

-The evaluators shall perform the following tests (if the TOE supports multiple signature each using a different hash algorithm, TOE then the evaluator performs tests for different combinations of authentic and unauthentic digital signatures and hashes, as well as for digital signature alone):
+The evaluators shall perform the following tests (if the TOE supports multiple signature each using a different hash algorithm, then the evaluator performs tests 2 and 3 for different combinations of authentic and unauthentic digital signatures and hashes, as well as for digital signature alone):

-- Test 1: The evaluator performs the version verification activity to determine the current version of the TOE.
-After the update tests described in the following tests, the evaluator performs this activity again to verify that the version correctly corresponds to that of the update. - Test 2: The evaluator obtains a legitimate update using procedures described in the operational guidance and verifies that an update successfully installs on the TOE.
+Test 1: The evaluator performs the version verification activity to determine the current version of the TOE.
+After the update tests described in the following tests, the evaluator performs this activity again to verify that the version correctly corresponds to that of the update.

+Test 2: The evaluator obtains a legitimate update using procedures described in the operational guidance and verifies that an update successfully installs on the TOE.
 The evaluator shall perform a subset of other assurance activity tests to demonstrate that the update functions as expected.
+FPT_TST_EXT.1 TSF Testing